Study One

 3.08 |

-Parent contacts resulted in 26 comments being deemed positive
+Parent contacts resulted in 26 comments being deemed

-reliability was 100%.
+not sure.
+Inter-rater reliability was 100%.

 Discussion

-The results indicated that grades improved significantly after
+The results indicated that grades improved significantly

-by the results of this study; however, the data also reflects
+package is supported by the results of this study; however,

-the generalization of the use of the strategies which is as important
+the strategies which is as important as the effectiveness

-academic areas but the results of this study indicate that the
+areas but the results of this study indicate that the

-learning strategy course described in this book has been shown
+learning strategy course described in this book has been

-empirically to result in significant improvement in academic progress
+shown empirically to result in significant improvement

-as measured by classroom grades.
+in academic progress as measured by classroom grades.

 Research on Core Strategy Training